-Any member of the COP community, including preceptors, staff, and other students may report concerns to the ADSAA through the EAP.

-Each early alert (EA) report will be reviewed within one business day and the ADSAA will determine if further intervention is warranted, or if the concerned party has sufficiently addressed the issue.
+- 1. Any member of the COP community, including preceptors, staff, and other students may report concerns to the DSS through the EAP. - 2.
+Each early alert (EA) report will be reviewed within one business day and the DSS will determine if further intervention is warranted, or if the concerned party has sufficiently addressed the issue. - 3.
 Reporting to the EAP will not be reflected on the student's academic record.
 Actions that may be taken as part of the EAP include intervention by a faculty member, academic advisor, or the OSAA.
 The DSS may also refer a student to various support services (e.g., tutoring or counseling).
-At a later point, due to the body of evidence or circumstances of the case, the DSS or ADSAA may determine that a full report should be submitted to the SPPC and the SPPC will determine a proper sanction.
+At a later point, due to the body of evidence or circumstances of the case, the DSS and ADSAA may determine that a full report should be submitted to the SPPC and the SPPC will determine a proper sanction. - 4.
 In cases of threat of harm to self, others, or property, the ADSAA has the authority to take the necessary action to protect the safety of all students, faculty, and staff.
-If immediate action is taken, a report will be provided to the SPPC for record keeping.
-Academic concerns that are identified through formative assessments will require the faculty member to communicate with the student to assess their needs.
-The faculty member may consult with the appropriate Department Chair or the OSAA to determine appropriate recommendations.

-Failure of an assessment will trigger the need to complete a Remediation Plan which will be tracked through Enflux.

-Concerns within the experiential portion of the curriculum will be shared with the Assistant Dean of Experiential Education to determine appropriate intervention.

-If two or more similar reports are received about the same student, the ADSAA will request a meeting with the student to discuss and recommend support resources.

-If the issue(s) continue the summary report of EAs, along with the recommendations of those involved with the student, will be forwarded to the SPPC for review and decision.

-The SPPC may request a summary report of EAs on any student at any time.
+If immediate action is taken, a report will be provided to the SPPC for record keeping. - 5.
+Academic concerns identified through formative assessments will be noted as an early alert (EA) and email communication will be provided for academic support. - a.
+Failure of an assessment will trigger communication about the Remediation Process and the need to complete a Remediation Plan which will be tracked through Enflux. - 6.
+Concerns within the experiential portion of the curriculum will be shared with the Assistant Dean of Experiential Education to determine appropriate intervention. - 7.
+If two or more similar reports are received about the same student, the DSS or ADSAA will request a meeting with the student to discuss and recommend support resources. - 8.
+If the issue(s) continue the summary report of EAs, along with the recommendations of those involved with the student, will be forwarded to the SPPC for review and decision. - b.
+The SPPC may request a summary report of EAs on any student at any time. - 9.
 Concerns about discipline, harassment, or harm to self or others will be addressed immediately by the Dean, the ADSAA and/or law enforcement.